 Nowadays, with the negative effects of the Coronavirus (COVID-19) pandemic worldwide, gyms are much less accessible and not an option for more people than usual.
 Isometrics, when done correctly, can be a viable resistance exercise substitute for weightlifting, especially when combined with at-home resistance gyms/free weights.
 The idea is using gravity against the body along with the body itself as a means of resistance/weight to strengthen, tone, and even build muscle mass.
 Yoga, pilates, and other popular forms of exercise use at least a type of isometrics in typical routines.

-The Restructuring Process being developed by Fellow One Research in relation to The Four Body Types offers similar cardio and resistance isometric benefits.
+The experimental, proprietary Restructuring Process being developed by Fellow One Research in relation to the Body Type Science theory (The Four Body Types) research data offers similar cardio and resistance isometric benefits.
 Something like a cross between yoga, pilates, and conscious walking the right way.
 This is even more true when it comes to Body Type Two, Three, and Fours.